nida0612/ADR/templateADR99.md

 <Be brief and to the point.
 What problem/challenge does this address?
 What are the functional and non-functional drivers?
 Include important relevant facts.>

-[Include diagrams if they aid understanding.]

-[Provide references and links.
-Avoid copying content unless essential or simplifies explanation.]

 ### Options (if relevant)

 | Option | Pros | Cons |